Mugilan-Codes/placements-api/README.md

 - use [KNEX.JS](http://knexjs.org/) as a SQL Query Builder
 - Remove `console.log` in production because it is not async.
 Use loggers like `winston`
-- Create scripts to run for knex migrations
+- Docker Environment for Development and Testing